Are you planning to submit a planning application? Perhaps you’re considering buying land for development? If so, you might need an ecology survey.

 Sometimes, initial ecology surveys indicate the presence of protected species.
 In these cases, a protected species survey is a legal requirement.
-The type of survey and the mitigation needed will depend on the species identified.
+The type of survey and the mitigation needed will vary.
+That’s because it depends on the species identified.

-We can help with ecology surveys for numerous protected species.
+We can help with ecology surveys for protected species.
 This includes:

 Great crested newts

 We also offer pre-commencement checks for nesting birds.